isomerpages/mlaw-corp/_about-us/4b-queries-under-other-law-related-agencies.md

 Queries under other law-related agencies
 ---

-In the course of our dealings with the public, the Ministry of Law often receives queries related to the Judiciary, in particular the Family Court and the Small Claims Tribunals, as well as requests for legal advice.
+<p style="text-align: justify">In the course of our dealings with the public, the Ministry of Law often receives queries related to the Judiciary, in particular the Family Court and the Small Claims Tribunals, as well as requests for legal advice.

 We have provided a listing of law-related agencies and their scope of services below: